zhangjingpu/vrone/README.md

 ## What are the requirements to use the Unity package?

 For using the pre-distortion functionality, you need a Unity Pro license with at least a iOS or Android platform license.
 If you use our integrated iOS Head-Tracking, you will need to add the SceneKit framework to the [Link Binary With Libraries] Build Phase.

+## What else do you provide?

+Included in the VR One Unity SDK is a simple Menu-prefab, which Zeiss recommends to be integrated into any application.
+The menu provides two basic functionality:
+1. View recenter, to allow the user to reposition his/her head and have the view adjusted to it.
+2. Jump to VR One Media Launcher button.

+By allowing the user to navigate between VR apps directly through head-tracking accessible buttons, the VR One aims provide a consistent virtual reality experience across all the supported apps.

+In the demo scene you can see a basic menu set up with a recenter icon and the jump to launcher icon.
+You can create your own menu by creating an empty game object and adding the script component `Menu.cs` to it.
+Each menu is naturally consisted of several buttons.
+The prefab also allows you to define the layout of your menu.

+It is important to note that you need to define a hot spot object that triggers the menu.
+Create such an object and add `SelectableObject.cs` to it.
+Next, drag and drop the menu gameobject into "Menu Prefab".
+You can set the menu to be active on start, define a selection time and a progress bar.

 ## Which smartphones are currently supported?